ewondare/backend/README.md

-# Django REST API
+# Software Design IUST Backend

-This repository contains a Django REST API project that provides various endpoints for different functionalities.
+This repository contains the backend part of the Software Design project at the Iran University of Science and Technology (IUST).
+It serves as the backend server for the software application.
+It contains a Django REST API project that provides various endpoints for different functionalities.
 It includes multiple apps that handle different aspects of the API.

 ## Installation